aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/title/_index.md

 ### getXRatioToChart() {#getXRatioToChart--}

+<b>@deprecated.</b> Please use the 'xRatioToChart' property instead.
 Gets or sets the x coordinate of the upper left corner in units of Fraction of the chart area.
 X In Pixels = XRatioToChart * Chart.ChartObject.Width;

 ```javascript
 getXRatioToChart() : number;